sybrew/the-seo-framework/readme.txt

 	* **Changed:**
 		* `the_seo_framework_flex_tab_content`, now uses `'args'` instead of `'params'` for its first parameter's indexes.
 			* I didn't deprecate this because I don't think anyone uses it.
+		* We changed the callback priority of `manage_edit-{$taxonomy}_columns` from 1 to 10, so to align with `manage_{$screen_id}_columns`.
+			* This fixes some odd race conditions we found when multiple plugins try to add columns.
+When they consistently run in the same order, issues are less likely to occur.
+Yes, we know, race conditions aren't possible in PHP, but this acted much like one, albeit very predictably.
 * **Filter notes:**
 	* **Added:**
 		* `the_seo_framework_robots_blocked_user_agents` is now available.
 It's used to assign user agents to block via the robots.txt file.